Independent International Fact-Finding Mission on Venezuela: Creation

 The Mission's mandate was created on 27 September 2019 by United Nations Human Rights Council Resolution 42/25 to assess human rights violations since 2014: including persecution of opposition groups, immigration, food crisis, state sexism towards Venezuelan women and girls, among others; since the beginning of the first government of Nicolás Maduro of the United Socialist Party of Venezuela.
 The Office of the United Nations High Commissioner for Human Rights led by Michelle Bachelet reported the following in its 2019 report:

-The report, which was prepared at the request of the UN Human Rights Council, states that over the past decade - and especially since 2016 - the Venezuelan government and its institutions have implemented a strategy "aimed at neutralising, repressing and criminalising the political opposition and those who criticise the government".
+The report, which was prepared at the request of the UN Human Rights Council, states that over the past decade – and especially since 2016 –the Venezuelan government and its institutions have implemented a strategy "aimed at neutralising, repressing and criminalising the political opposition and those who criticise the government".
 A set of laws, policies and practices that has reduced the democratic sphere, dismantled the system of institutional control over the executive branch and allowed the reiteration of serious human rights violations.
 The document highlights the impact of the deep economic crisis, which has deprived the population of the means to satisfy their fundamental rights to food and medical care, among others.

 — Report of the United Nations Human Rights Office on Venezuela urges immediate steps to stop and remedy grave rights violations.

-In the context of the presidential crisis of Venezuela, Juan Guaidó expressed that «the Report of the UN puts to Maduro to level of the atrocious crimes committed by [Muammar] Gaddafi», whereas Maduro disqualified the report «for being plagued of falsities».
+In the context of the presidential crisis of Venezuela, Juan Guaidó said that "the Report of the UN puts to Maduro to level of the atrocious crimes committed by [Muammar] Gaddafi", whereas Maduro disqualified the report "for being plagued with falsehoods".